The Immigration Law in Vietnam obliges foreigners staying or working in Vietnam to obtain visa and permits to comply with local regulations.

 The visa is usually valid for one, three or six months and can be extended before it expires.
 Foreign nationals can apply for both multiple and single-entry business visas depending on their preferences.
 The application process usually takes 48 hours.

 A work permit enables foreign workers in Vietnam to be employed and conduct business activities that result in a profit.
-However, strict restrictions apply, and companies interested in hiring an international worker must prove their future employee’s
+However, strict restrictions apply, and companies interested in hiring an international worker must prove their future employees have:

 - Higher education